RCN-ECS/2022_TrainingIntegrationWorkshop/travel.md

 Northeastern University is managing the RCN and **does not process per diem reimbursements.** Please save all your travel receipts (food, taxi, etc.) for reimbursement.
 We will cover reimbursement paperwork during the workshop.

+### Forms due Aug 1

+* All participants need to fill out SML's [visitor forms and waivers](https://learnforlife.unh.edu/portal/applications/applicationProfile.do?method=loadApplicationIndex&applicationProfileId=152537322).
+If you are traveling with children or caregivers, a form needs to be filled out for each person in your group. _Please fill the waivers out by August 1_

 ### Life on the island

 The facility is a field station and the important things to know are that the facilities are not designed for accessibility, there is not a great deal of privacy, and the conditions can occasionally be uncomfortable; especially in poor weather.
 August is generally an amazing time for Appledore weather, but there are always exceptions.
 They have a strict no-pet policy to protect the wildlife and ecosystem of the island.
 They are very conscientious about allergies and dietary restrictions.
 Generally, if a person can eat in a restaurant, they can be accommodated in our dining facility.